When Friends Are Always Late Or Unreliable

 To an extent you just have to be laid back and go with the flow.
 So someone was twenty minutes late picking you up to head to a party?
 Well there was no rush to be there, and you got to watch TV while you waited.
 It's not a gigantic deal.
 Also, for people who feel they're working to improve their social skills, part of doing that may involve loosening up a bit.

 A lot of people just expect a certain degree of non-punctual or non-committal behavior from their friends, and they account for it.
 When they have a get together they expect some of the people will arrive later, or say they can make it but bail at the last second.
-When that does happen, they don't get too upset, because they weren't expecting anything different.
+When that does happen they don't get too upset, because they weren't expecting anything different.

 It works both ways.
 Realizing, and accepting, that other people can be more relaxed about these things can also give you some freedom to do it yourself and maybe not stress about your own punctuality as much.
 Don't get me wrong, I don't think it's ever okay to leave someone waiting for you outside a movie theater, or back out of a commitment at the last second where the other person had to spend money to arrange it.
-But if an acquaintance is throwing a party, it's okay not to freak out about showing up a bit after most of the other guests.
+But if an acquaintance is throwing a party, it's okay not to freak out about showing up a bit after everyone gets there.
 Or if you've made tentative plans with someone, and you're not feeling it that day, and you know they're easygoing about that kind of thing, then you can feel fine about cancelling on them.

 On the other hand, sometimes a person's unreliable actions cross the line.
 It's one thing for a friend to occasionally drop out of an event that was never 100% nailed down, or take their time getting somewhere, but if they do it consistently, or they repeatedly inconvenience you, then that is something to get irritated by.

 The question is where do you draw the line?
 When is flakiness within a normal range, and tolerable, and when does it become annoying and disrespectful?
 There's no clear answer to that.
 It's something everyone has to judge for themselves.